 - Floor holes that can be accidentally walked into should be guarded with either standard railing (including toe boards) on any exposed side, or be secured and covered with appropriate warning signs.
 Safety nets, personal restraint systems, and fall arrest systems should also be used when necessary to prevent falls through holes in the floor.

 - Wall openings that have a 6 foot or greater drop and where the bottom of the opening is less than 39 inches from the above working surface should be restrained with guardrails, safety nets, and other safety systems as needed.

 - Ropes, barricades and toe boards should be provided whenever there is a wall opening that is less than 4 inches above the working surface or whenever work is being performed on a floor or wall opening.

 Fall protection measures for holes in the floor or other fall risks are often not adequately assessed when beginning construction work.
 It is the employer’s and contractor’s responsibility to make sure appropriate fall protection measures are taken for any fall risks not limited to holes in floors or walls but additionally providing safety measures like stair railings, handrails, and safety lines.

 If you or your loved ones have suffered a severe and debilitating injury or death caused by falling through a hole or wall on a construction site, the Willis Law Firm is here to help you get the compensation you may be entitled to.
 Often construction accident lawsuits including falls through holes must be immediately filed to protect the evidence at the scene and other critical evidence needed to win the lawsuit and damages for the clients.
 An investigation conducted by the lawyer can determine if there was a malfunctioning product as a result of defective design or installation.
 Call for a free case evaluation.
-Talk to a Board Certified Personal Injury Trial Lawyer with over 30+ years of accident and injury lawsuit experience.
+Talk to our Personal Injury Trial Lawyers in Houston with over 30+ years of accident and injury lawsuit experience.